brain-facens/autotrain/README.md

 ## TODO

-- [] Create an option for the user to input the desired data split division
+- [ x ] Create an option for the user to input the desired data split division
-- [] Increase the activities that the package supports for automatic retraining
+- [  ] Increase the activities that the package supports for automatic retraining
-- [] Expand to more architectures and networks to be retrained, as well as open up for Data Science, NLP, and LLM activities
+- [  ] Expand to more architectures and networks to be retrained, as well as open up for Data Science, NLP, and LLM activities

 ## Collaborators